-Candidates for admission to the Master of Business Administration (MBA) program are required to hold a four-year baccalaureate degree (or equivalent) from a regionally or nationally accredited institution.
+Candidates for admission to the Master of Business Administration (MBA) program are required to hold a four-year baccalaureate degree (or equivalent) from an institution recognized by the United States Department of Education (USDE).
 To ensure success in the core curriculum of the MBA program, candidates are required to have a 3.0 undergraduate GPA with demonstrated competency in business knowledge of accounting, finance, economics, and statistics before starting the MBA program.

 Students who have not successfully completed 6 undergraduate credits or 3 graduate credits with at least a B grade in each of these aforementioned areas will be provided the opportunity to take the pre-requisite courses in the semester(s) prior to the start of the MBA program.
-Any student entering the program with a GPA below 3.0 will be provided the opportunity to take the prerequisite courses in the start of the MBA program.
+Any student entering the program with a GPA below 3.0 will be provided the opportunity to take the prerequisite courses in the semester(s) prior to the start of the MBA program.
 MBA candidates must pass these prerequisite courses with at least a B grade or retake the course.
 Candidates may only attempt the prerequisite courses no more than 2 times each.